recepilyasoglu/SmartLock/README.md

 The door lock I prepared by giving instructions from the Blynk application loaded on the phone via NodeMCU in Arduino.
-I set it to the On/Off position and the active position "Door Unlocked" or "Door Unlocked" to my email
+I set it to the On/Off position and the active position "Door Unlocked" or "Door Locked" to my email
 I provided information in the form of.